omniprime/100-days-of-code/log.md

 **Thoughts:**  I cheated a little today and went back to more of the box-shadow stuff with css to make pixel characters.
 I think I have a pretty good understanding of how it works.
 My issue will come with putting it all together.
 I am also not the best artist and I think that a lot of what needs to be done in making this kind of thing is artistic ability.
 I will have to start working on improving that muscle so I can start making some fancy things.

+### Day 95: April 15th, 2017

+**Today's Progress**: Search and Replace algorithm

+**Thoughts:**  It looks like I am taking about an hour per algorithm now.
+It is getting a little easier for me to figure out how I need to write things the more I do it.
+This one was probably not done the way that they wanted it, but it works and I do not think that it was that bad.
+They had a reference for splice(), but I could not find a good reason to use it.
+I think split() and toUpperCase() worked better and simipler.
+I may be wrong, but with me doing this on my own and no one showing me what I might have missed I will keep going how I am going for now.